 - false statements made to the Courts, Third Parties and us

-- charges for costs not incurred and misrepresentations to support the demands for payment
+- charges for costs not incurred and misrepresentations to support the demands for payment and

 Then, a Highways England response to an FoIA request on the WhatDoTheyKnow web site revealed:

 19/02/2019, the investigation of Area 9, is NOT concluded